WONDER WOMAN: Voting With Your Bucks

 These statistics will probably sound familiar to you: ticket prices are on the rise, theater attendance has dropped, but mostly, it feels like a lot blockbusters these days suck and all you’re seeing in theaters is franchise after franchise.
 We can blame the rise of television.
 We can blame theatergoers who vote with their dollar when they only choose the films they feel are worth seeing in a theater the most.
 However, the real culprit is Wall Street.

 There are seven giant corporations publicly traded on Wall Street.
 Over time, these large parent companies have consolidated nearly every studio, network, magazine, and comic book publisher under their control.
 Hell, they even control some of the sports teams, toy lines, and ratemyprofessors.com.
 These companies, who have to answer to investors quarterly, are at fault.
 The desire to break a quarterly profit record for shareholders leads to maximizing the amount of money spent on sure bets, i.e. franchises.
+Many people who own these shares have stakes in other companies.
+They may own some Inovio shares amongst countless others.
+Still, the large companies are costly, and so they want their investment to return well.
 If you are only going to see a film worth seeing in theaters because ticket prices are higher than ever (thanks to these studios and their parent corporations who set the prices), then, of course, you’re going to choose one with characters you know and love.
 The studios know this is a safe bet for their hundreds of billions of dollars, because they will get more hundreds of billions of dollars back.

 This is where creative Hollywood accounting comes from.
 This is why franchises are prevalent.
 This is why WONDER WOMAN’s box office smash will keep that years-long pre-planned slate on the table.
 And unfortunately, all we’ll be talking about is the victory for women.
 Never mind the fact that this system is the reason women are just now getting this movie.
 Never mind the fact that you deserve nuanced and challenging mindless entertainment instead of the messes of BATMAN V. SUPERMAN and SUICIDE SQUAD.
 The old, white guys will stay entrenched in their system of power celebrating the real victory of capitalism and sexism.